jeffgillan/metashape_hpc/README.md

 <br/>

 ## Metashape on HPC
 Agisoft Metashape can run on a single local computer, but it is also designed to run across multiple processing nodes in order to speed up processing of large imagery datasets.
+See the [HPC Documentation](https://hpcdocs.hpc.arizona.edu/).

 ### Transfer Data onto HPC directories